 - Took a Level in Jerkass: In "Believe It Or Not, Joe's Walking On Air," when he gets a new set of legs.
 He starts acting like a douche to his friends and it only took Bonnie to attempt to shoot him to re-cripple him.

-- Would Hit a Girl: Joe did punch Lois many times in the episode "Breaking Out Is Hard To Do" after he catches and arrests her for stealing.
-She was very understanding of the whole situation.
+- Would Hit a Girl: In the episode "Breaking Out Is Hard To Do," Joe punches Lois many times after he catches and arrests her for stealing, explaining that as a policeman he's not allowed to give women special treatment.
+She's very understanding of the whole situation.

 Joe's wife.
 Was pregnant for almost ten years.
 Later gave birth in Series 7.
 Voiced by Jennifer Tilly